Alice's world.

 Dissatisfied with each draft, and believing the problem was not with the poem but with himself, Eliot abandoned it, returning to finish it the following year.
 The concluding poem in a volume of four, it was published in 1943 as: 'Four Quartets'.

-virtuality refers to abstractions of actuality that pre-process experience.
+virtuality refers to abstractions of actuality that then pre-process EXPERIENCE.

 A metatransition is a metasystem transition to EITHER a more complex OR a simpler structure, ultimately leading to a transitory OR a permanent evolutionary transition in individuality.

 NB.
-The labels, 'more complex', 'simpler', 'transitory' and 'permanent', here refer to relative positions on subjectively defined axis, not to any objective measurements.
+The labels, 'more complex', 'simpler', 'transitory' and 'permanent', here refer to relative positions on subjectively defined axis, not to any objective measure.

-Here, refers to the general, rather than a restricted, controlling or organizational system which maintains the homeostasis necessary for the functioning of a system and its subsystems.
+Here, metasystem refers to a general, rather than to a restricted, controlling or organizational system which maintains the homeostasis necessary for the functioning of a system and its subsystems.

-The International Classification of Functioning (International Classification of Functioning, Disability and Health), an holistic overview of wellness and illness, was first drafted by WHO, an international 'political' body, a quarter of a century ago in 1980.
-Despite this, and the fact that "biopsychosocial" models are taught in medical schools today, their significance to social organization and its institutions appears minimal, perhaps because of the powerful lobbies that work to maintain and promote the fundamentalist belief of scientific reductionism.
+First drafted by the WHO in 1980, the International Classification of Functioning (the International Classification of Functioning, Disability and Health), is an holistic overview of wellness and illness.
+Despite its publication, and the fact that today biopsychosocial models are taught in medical schools, the significance and impact on social organization and its institutions of these models might appear to citizens to have been relatively minimal — perhaps because of the powerful lobbies that work to promote a fundamentalist belief in scientific reductionism.

-After nine years of international revision efforts coordinated by the World Health Organization (WHO), the World Health Assembly on May 22, 2001, approved the International Classification of Functioning, Disability and Health and its abbreviation of "ICF."
+open quotation markAfter nine years of international revision efforts coordinated by the World Health Organization (WHO), the World Health Assembly on May 22, 2001, approved the International Classification of Functioning, Disability and Health and its abbreviation of "ICF."
 This classification was first created in 1980 ... by WHO to provide a unifying framework for classifying the consequences of disease. ...
 Functioning and disability are viewed as a complex interaction between the health condition of the individual and the contextual factors of the environment as well as personal factors.
 The picture produced by this combination of factors and dimensions is of "the person in his or her world."
 The classification treats these dimensions as interactive and dynamic rather than linear or static.
 It allows for an assessment of the degree of disability, although it is not a measurement instrument.
 It is applicable to all people, whatever their health condition.
 The language of the ICF is neutral as to etiology, placing the emphasis on function rather than condition or disease.
 It also is carefully designed to be relevant across cultures as well as age groups and genders, making it highly appropriate for heterogeneous populations.

 quoteleftI'd like people to reconceptualize cancer as a biological event that triggers stress responses affecting how the disease progresses...
 Managing those stress responses by adopting healthy eating and exercise habits, getting a good night's sleep, and finding good emotional and social support, should be regarded as much a part of cancer treatment as chemotherapy or radiation.

-David Spiegel, MD, Stanford University Medical Center.
-Stanford research builds link between sleep, cancer progression, Stanford Medicine News Center, 2003.
+David Spiegel, MD, Stanford University Medical Center.Stanford research builds link between sleep, cancer progression, Stanford Medicine News Center, 2003.

-The article, from which the above quote was taken, although apparently accessible in 2024, has been taken down by Stanford Medicine.
-The new article (at https://med.stanford.edu/news/all-news/2004/02/link-between-sleep-cancer-progression-explored-by-stanford-researcher.html) still refers to Spiegal's work, but the expurgated quote there now seems to downplay the research and distance Stanford from Spiegal and the view he expressed.
+The article, from which the quote was taken, although apparently accessible in 2024, has now been taken down by Stanford Medicine.
+The new article (at Stanford research builds link between sleep, cancer progression) still refers to Spiegal's work, but the expurgated quote there now, intentionally or otherwise, seems to downplay the research and to distance Stanford from Spiegal and the view he expressed.

-a recursive definition 10 Mar 2025.
+a recursive definition, 10 Mar 2025, edit 4 Dec 2025.

 Life is the state of being.
-Being is the condition of BEINGS.

-A BEING is a descendant of a BEING.
+A BEING is descended from a BEING.

 I am a BEING.

 It is as correct or incorrect to say that hormones create love as it is to say that love creates hormones.
-Love is not definable in the way that hormones are; they are terms of different reference frames.
+Love is not definable in the way that hormones are; they are terms in different reference frames.

-quoteleftHydrozoa show great diversity of lifestyle; some species maintain the polyp form for their entire life and do not form medusae at all Polyps of some species propagate vegetatively, forming colonies.. polymorphism occurs in colonies of some species of hydrozoans and anthozoans, the polyps being specialized for functions such as feeding, defense, and sexual reproduction.
+quoteleftHydrozoa show great diversity of lifestyle; some species maintain the polyp form for their entire life and do not form medusae at all.
+Polyps of some species propagate vegetatively, forming colonies.. polymorphism occurs in colonies of some species of hydrozoans and anthozoans, the polyps being specialized for functions such as feeding, defense, and sexual reproduction.

 Ruppert, Edward E.; Fox, Richard, S.; Barnes, Robert D. (2004).
 Invertebrate Zoology, 7th edition.
 Cengage Learning. pp. 148-174; cited in Jellyfish, Taxonomy (list item: Staurozoa), Wikipedia..